25 Facts About Gemstones

 1. The most popular and expensive gemstone cut style is a round cut.

-3. The first gemstone mined in the US was tourmaline.
+3. The first gemstone mined in the U.S. was tourmaline.

 4. A round cut gem delivers the most sparkle.